ruby2js/ruby2js/README.md

 become JavaScript strings.
 Ruby method calls become JavaScript function calls IF there are either one or more arguments passed OR parenthesis are used, otherwise Ruby method calls become JavaScript property accesses.
+By default, methods, lambdas, and procs return `undefined`.

 Filters may be provided to add Ruby-specific or Framework specific behavior.
 Filters are essentially macro facilities that operate on